-- Reimbursable expenses must be fully described and supported on the voucher in conformity with County requirements.
+- 1. Reimbursable expenses must be fully described and supported on the voucher in conformity with County requirements.
 The following are requirements and examples of documents that shall be included with the travel voucher reimbursement request: - i.
 Each entry must contain a clear description of the official business purpose and the names of all persons involved in the expenditure. - ii.
 A copy of the approved travel authorization. - iii.
 Printouts of schedules, agendas, itineraries, and registration (if available). - iv.
 Additional documents, i.e., printouts of maps for mileage calculation, airline ticket information, hotel bills, customer copies of credit card charge slips, detailed restaurant receipts, and other expenditures. - v.
-Requests for entertainment expenses reimbursement shall include: - a) Date, location, and type of entertainment. - b) The names of ALL attendees (name, organization, title) and Business cards from those involved, if possible. - c) A description of the nature and circumstances requiring the expenses (business discussions or activities that took place). - d) Reason for entertainment or business benefit gained. - e) If promotional items or small gifts were included, provide the name and organization of the recipient, date, identification or description of the gift, amount of the gift, and reason for the gift. - Approval.
-The TDC Managing Director and the County's OMB department must approve travel voucher reimbursement requests before processing with the Clerk's Office.
-Requests made by the TDC Managing Director for reimbursable expenses must be approved by the TDC Chairman or County Manager and OMB before sending to the Clerk's Finance Department. - 3.
-Incomplete expense reports, including those without proper documentation or mathematical errors, will be returned for completion.
-Reimbursement will not be processed until the voucher is considered complete.
+Requests for entertainment expenses reimbursement shall include: - a) Date, location, and type of entertainment. - b) The names of ALL attendees (name, organization, title) and Business cards from those involved, if possible. - c) A description of the nature and circumstances requiring the expenses (business discussions or activities that took place).

-Approved: Noven nber 16, 2022

-Reviewed/Ame nded:

-Page 18 of 25
+Board of County Commissioners Approved: November 16, 2022 Nassau County, Florida Reviewed/Amended: Section X - Travel And Related Business Ex penses Policy Page 18 of 25